The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 \subsection{Lottery Methods}

-All methods discusses so far are deterministic in the absence of some randomized tie-braking.
+All methods discussed so far are deterministic in the absence of some randomized tie-braking.
 In contrast, various lottery-based or randomized apportionment methods have been suggested \cite{grimmett:2004} because they can ensure proportionality ``on average'' or ``in the long run.''
 Of course many different randomized methods can achieve \textit{expected} proportionality in the statistical sense, so further criteria, such as minimizing variance, must be invoked to single out a particular strategy.
 For example, one could imagine constructing (or simulating on a computer) a roulette wheel having $S$ slots with widths proportional to the state populations.
 The wheel could be spun $R$ times, and seats assigned by where the ball lands.
-A better (or at least lower-variance) alternative would be to first give each state the integer part of its quota (or fair share) and then only use the roulette wheel to allocate the additional seats, with the slot widths proportional to the states' fractional remainders of the quotas (or of the fair shares).
+A better (or at least lower-variance) alternative would be to first give each state the integer part of its quota (or perhaps fair share) and then only use the roulette wheel to allocate the additional seats, with the slot widths proportional to the states' fractional remainders of the quotas (or of the fair shares).
 Or, one could imagine placing colored marbles into an urn (specifically, $p_s$ marbles of the $s$th color for the $s$th state), and drawing $R$ marbles with or without replacement.

 But the job of any apportionment scheme is to make the best \textit{singe-case} assignment of seats for the actual set of populations obtained, not in some imagined long-run repetition of random draws.
-And randomized methods can violate fundamental desiderata of fairness, with smaller states receiving more representatives than strictly larger states.
-Our own intuition rebels at the use of randomization where not necessary.
+We only get to make one apportionment every decade, so what may or may not average out in the long run is irrelevant.
+And randomized methods can violate fundamental desiderata of fairness, with smaller states sometimes receiving more representatives than strictly larger states.
+Our own intuition rebels at the use of randomization where not strictly necessary.